srieyulianti/Master-Thesis/README.md

 # Getting Started

-If you have not installed SGX driver in your platform, please follow either one of the links below:
+If you have not installed SGX driver in your platform, please follow either one of these links below:
 1. https://download.01.org/intel-sgx/sgx-linux/2.11/docs/Intel_SGX_Installation_Guide_Linux_2.11_Open_Source.pdf
 2. https://github.com/intel/linux-sgx-driver